 He shocked the track world as a teenager, winning Olympic silver in the 400m and putting Dominican sprinting on the map.

-Luguelín Santos announced himself to the world not with a whisper, but with a blistering burst of speed on the biggest stage.
-At just nineteen years old, the Dominican sprinter tore down the straight in London's Olympic Stadium in 2012, his face a mask of pure strain, to seize a stunning silver medal in the 400 meters.
+Luguelín Santos seized a stunning silver medal in the 400 meters at the 2012 London Olympics at just nineteen years old.
+The Dominican sprinter tore down the straight in London's Olympic Stadium, his face a mask of pure strain.
 That moment transformed him from a promising junior into a national hero and a standard-bearer for Caribbean middle-distance running.
-His career, built on explosive power from the blocks, has been a quest to chase down that ultimate peak, coming achingly close to breaking the 44-second barrier.
-While global titles have proven elusive, his legacy is cemented as the young man who proved Dominican athletes could dominate beyond the baseball diamond, inspiring a generation to hit the track.
+His career, built on explosive power from the blocks, has been a quest to chase down that ultimate peak.
+He has come achingly close to breaking the 44-second barrier.
+Global titles have proven elusive.
+He proved Dominican athletes could dominate beyond the baseball diamond, inspiring a generation to hit the track.

 1981–1996